benbenbuhben/shredfellows_website/README.md

 * Step 3.
 Run Mongo DB
 * Step 4. `npm run watch` Services, `npm run start` Website
 * Step 5.
 You should now be able to visit: `http://localhost:8080` to log in to the application
 * Step 6.
-Choose login with your github account
+Login with your GitHub account
 * Step 7.
 Choose a challenge from the menu and code away

 ## User Flow: